msoffredi/ms-auth/README.md

 This command above should create all the necessary resources including CloudFormation stack and S3 deployment bucket. **Some of these resources will be created with unique randomly generated names and will persist even after a full cleanup (see cleanup command below)**.

+By the default, if you followed the answers above, CloudFormation will save your answers and remember them for the next run in a file `samconfig.toml`.
+This file is ignored by default and won't be pushed into the GitHub repo (**and it shouldn't!**).

+### Deploying to AWS using the GitHub CI/CD

+A normal deployment to AWS using the project's CI/CD configuration will happen if you create and promote changes through a new branch (typically out of `main` branch), and create a Pull Request (PR) to merge your branch changes into `main`.

+When the PR is ready to be merged into `main` and you trigger the action GitHub will run the project's GitHub actions including a full deploy to AWS.

+For the above deployment to be successful, you need more configuration to be in place in your GitHub repository.
+That will include having the required secrets configured as stated in the next sub-section.

 #### Adding secrets to your GitHub repository

-In order for the GitHub action to work you need to add some secrets to your GitHub repository.
+In order for the AWS deployment GitHub action to work you need to add some secrets to your GitHub repository.
 These are the secrets and what to include in them:

 -   `AWS_REGION` = Your prefered region, e.g. us-east-1
 -   `AWS_ACCESS_KEY_ID` = A valid AWS account user access key (must have enough privileges to deploy the stack)